ome/training-docker/_episodes/065-officialomero.md

 Instead you can create a separate Docker network for you application.
 This ensures:
 - only containers within the same network can talk to each other (unless you forward a port)
 - Docker runs an internal DNS server that lets you reference other images by name

+If you do not specify a network Docker provides a default network, but this does not support communication between containers.

 Create a new network:
 ~~~